steel-sword/yal/README.md

 ## Introduction

 Yal is interpretable LISP-like language.
-My goal for maling a LISP is...
+My goal for making a LISP is...
 If someone can make a LISP, why not?

 Download the project and build it by command `cargo build --release`.
 You can find the interpreter in `target/release`, open the folder and run `./yal <filename>`